Install Debian on Virtualbox

 - live - Can boot from image and use Linux even without installing.
 Some Linux distributions call live images desktop images.

-- 10.7.0 - The distribution version, which locks major versions of most software, while providing security updates.
+- 10.x.x - The distribution version, which locks major versions of most software, while providing security updates.
+The latest version is in current-live/ directory.

 - amd64 - Most regular desktops, laptops and servers are amd64.
 Also Intel processors use amd64 architecture.